conan-io/docs/reference/commands.rst

                   [--scope SCOPE]
                   [reference]

-Prints information about a package recipe's dependency tree.
+Prints information about a package recipe's dependency graph.
-You can use it for your current project (just point to the path if you want), or for any existing package in your local cache.
+You can use it for your current project (just point to the path of your conanfile if you want), or for any existing package in your local cache.